juanmitaboada/vim/README.md

 # My VIM configuration

-I work daily with vim from I was a child, and this is my actual vim configuration.
+I have worked daily with vim since childhood, and this is my actual vim configuration.

 ## Installation

-1. Go to your home folder, clone this repository and rename it to .vim:
+1. Go to your home folder, clone this repository, and rename it to .vim:

     `cd ~ && git clone https://github.com/juanmitaboada/vim && mv vim .vim`